 There is a false dichotomy, an error in thinking, that runs deep in the veins of our sense of ourselves.
 This is the idea that our psychology is separate from our spirituality or our biology.
-It is certainly good to look through different lenses to notice different aspects of Truth, or our existence in the universe, but it is not correct to think that we are really different parts.
+While it is certainly good to look through different lenses in order to notice various facets of Truth or of our existence in the universe, it is not correct to think that we are really different parts.

-We are not all philosophers, so this idea doesn’t necessarily excite all of us on its own.
-However, this truth has dramatic effects on our human journey towards excellence, thriving, and flourishing.
-It has dramatic effects on healing.
-We need to understand this teaching in order to accurately assess types of healing and how to think about what helps us and what doesn’t.
+Since the majority of us are not philosophers, this idea on its own does not necessarily induce excitement in everyone.
+However, this truth has dramatic effects on our human journey towards excellence, thriving, and flourishing!
+It also has dramatic effects on healing.
+We need to understand this teaching in order to accurately assess types of healing and how to think about what helps us - and what doesn’t.

-Some healers focus on the body while some healers focus on the spirit.
-Healing the body will have an effect on the spirit because the two are united, and healing the spirit will have an effect on the body because the two are united.
+Some healers focus on the body while other healers focus on the spirit.
+Healing the body will have an effect on the spirit because the two are united, and healing the spirit will have an effect on the body because, well, the two are united.
 Healers should know what they are focusing on and be clear about what they offer.
-(Psychologists straddle the line between the body and the spirit, which is why it is so important that psychologists know about the unity – nevermind the existence – of both).

-Any good spiritual director or confessor will also care about a person’s physical and mental health, any good physician will care about a person’s soul and mental health, and any good psychologist will care about a person’s body and spiritual health.
-How many do?
-Do you see yet how important this unity business is for healing?
+Just as any good spiritual director or confessor will also care about a person’s physical and mental health, any good physician will care about a person’s soul and mental health.
+Likewise, any good psychologist should care about both a person’s body as well as their spiritual health.
+But how many actually do?

 Then there are supernatural experiences of healing.
-These are the actions of grace in our lives, where God steps in and provides an extra hand in the process.
-These are not things we can predict and expect with the same kind of accuracy as a natural consequence.
-These are the answers to prayers or the particular form that specific graces take through the Sacraments.
-These are the actions of the Holy Spirit in our lives perfectly ordered not to natural laws but the Will of God.
+These are the actions of grace in our lives where God steps in and provides an extra hand in the process.
+These are not things we can predict and expect with the same kind of accuracy as a natural consequence; rather, these are the answers to prayers or the particular form that specific graces take through the Sacraments.
+These actions of the Holy Spirit in our lives are perfectly ordered not to natural laws but to the will of God.
 Supernatural means of healing can have an effect on our bodies or spirits, and ultimately both.